minkiseo90/RecommendationEngine/README.md

 # RecommendationEngine
-for make awesome Music Recommendation Engine using Python and other tools
+for making awesome Music Recommendation Engine using Python and other tools